Making Arrangements for a Funeral, Commonly known as The Burial of The Dead

 There are some Church expenses incurred for a funeral.
 The suggested donation for the Church is $100.
 An honorarium is suggested for the priest as well.

 If you are having music, expect a fee for the organist.
 If you would like a quartet from our professional choir, expect a fee for the members of the quartet (subject to the availability of the singers).
-These prices are subject to change.
+The prices are subject to change.
 Contact the Church Office for the amount of the fees.

 Making This Known